Cluster characters II: A multiplication formula

 \subsection{Generalized cluster categories have constructible cones}

 Let $(Q,W)$ be a Jacobi-finite quiver with potential $W$ in $kQ$ (cf. section~3.3 of~\cite{Acqw}), and let $\Gamma$ be the Ginzburg dg algebra associated with $(Q,W)$ (cf. section~4.2 of~\cite{Ginzburg}).
 The perfect derived category $\perg$ is the thick subcategory of the derived category $\dc\Gamma$ generated by $\Gamma$.
 The finite dimensional derived category $\dc_\text{fd}\Gamma$ is the full subcategory of $\dc\Gamma$ whose objects are the dg modules whose homology is of finite total dimension.
-It is easy to check that an object $M$ belongs to $\dc_\text{fd}\Gamma$ if and only if $\homph_{\dc\Gamma}(P,M)$ is finite dimensional for each object $P$ of $\perg$.
+An object $M$ belongs to $\dc_\text{fd}\Gamma$ if and only if $\homph_{\dc\Gamma}(P,M)$ is finite dimensional for each object $P$ of $\perg$.